zpainter/iassist/content/about/regional-report-2001-2002-europe.md

 [FSD]{.underline}

-Sami Borg writes, \"Since 2001 FSD has been responsible for the yearly funding of Finnish participation in the Luxembourg Income Study and in the ISSP.
+Sami Borg writes, "Since 2001 FSD has been responsible for the yearly funding of Finnish participation in the Luxembourg Income Study and in the ISSP.
 The archive also co-operates closely with the national co-ordinator of the European Social Survey, which will be collected first time during next fall.
-At the moment, setting up the national web resource portal for social science quantitative methods is the most important development project.\"
+At the moment, setting up the national web resource portal for social science quantitative methods is the most important development project."

 ### [The Netherlands]{style="text-transform:uppercase"}

 [NIWI]{.underline}

-Cor van der Meer and Heiko Tjalsma write \"Since last year, NIWI has reorganised its structure into discipline-oriented departments.
+Cor van der Meer and Heiko Tjalsma write "Since last year, NIWI has reorganised its structure into discipline-oriented departments.
 The Steinmetz archive is now part of the Social Science department and the Historical data archive (NHDA) is part of the Historical department.
 The